-Eligible students can benefit from this cooperative arrangement that is designed to permit the sharing of academic resources by member institutions.
+Under the DC Consortium Cross Registration Program, eligible students can benefit from this cooperative arrangement that is designed to permit the sharing of academic resources by member institutions.
 Students can enroll for courses that are not available at their home institutions to augment their program of study.
 Students enrolled for classes at participating consortium institutions, through the consortium program, can have the courses count as resident credits at their home institutions.
 Students pay their home institution's tuition rate for the courses they register for through the consortium program.
 Students are responsible for paying any additional fees associated with certain courses (e.g. studio fees, lab fees, books, study materials, etc.).